Wu-Ling Senior High School: School Bag

 Although the school authority urges the students to carry a school bag, most students uses their own bag.
 The school bag is dark green oblique horizontal sticky bag, can be store as large as a B4 size printed document, size 35 × 23 × 9 cm.
 The front school bag features a yellow "Wuling" in Chinese at the front, and the school badge in between the Chinese characters.

 Floor Plans

 There are 11 major buildings in WLHS.
 There is no dormitory nor swimming pools in WLHS, which is very different from the rest of the high school in Taoyuan.

 Yu-jing Building

-Sitting in the left to the school gate, the Yu-jing Building is a 6-storey building (including an underground parking space for faculties).
-From the first (ground) to the third floor sits the principal's office, academic affairs office, military instructor's office, academic affairs office, meeting room and the office of Teacher's Union.
-In the fourth and the fifth floor sits the homerooms, most of them are belongs to 12-graders.
+Sitting in the left to the school gate, the Yu-jing Building is a 6-storey building (including an underground parking space for faculty).
+From the first (ground) to the third floor sits the principal's office, academic affairs office, military instructor's office, academic affairs office, meeting room and the Teachers' Union office.
+In the fourth and the fifth floor sits the homerooms, most of them belonging to 12-graders.